 - Founded in January 2018 as a structure of the "Center for Children and Adolescents" and, since January 2022, continues its operation as a structure of the non-profit organization "Functional Communication, Therapy and Education Society, Non Profit Civil Company" (F.C.T.E.
-Society). - Serves teenagers, young adults, and their families who belong to high-risk groups for developing deviant or delinquent behavior, or who are involved with the law. - The purpose of it is the holistic approach to the deviant behavior and delinquency of adolescents and young adults with mental disorders and psychosocial problems through primary mental health care services and psychosocial support.
+Society). - Serves teenagers, young adults, and their families who belong to high-risk groups for developing deviant or delinquent behavior, or who are involved with the law. - The purpose of it is the assessment and treatment of psychiatric disorders coexisting with the development of adolescent deviant and delinquent behavior, means of the provision of mental health services and psychosocial support.